 Members of OCUL can access the sandbox without further setup - you're good to go!

-All users outside of OCUL schools must fill out a short request form to gain access to the instance.
-The form to do so is here: https://survey.scholarsportal.info/index.php/568983
+All users outside of OCUL schools must submit a request to gain access to the instance.
+Please email email@example.com.

 The sandbox is connected to a test Dataverse repository in Scholars Portal's demonstration Dataverse.
 The test Dataverse contains three sample datasets for testing purposes.